Rahat-Hasan/odin-recipes/README.md

 # odin-recipes
-This website contains the recipes of popular foods during middle ages.
-It will guide users step by step to make amazing dishes.
+This website contains the recipes of some popular foods.
+It will guide users step by step to make these amazing dishes.

 Feature Details: